System Design Space

 Best fit for

-• Engineers and tech leads who design AI features as product systems, not one-off demos.
+• Engineers and tech leads who design AI features as product systems rather than one-off demos.

-• Teams that need a practical mental model of memory, tools, planning, and orchestration.
+• Teams that need a practical engineering picture of memory, tools, planning, and orchestration.

 • Readers who already understand LLM fundamentals and want to move into agent and multi-agent architecture.